IC Markets is a CFD broker that accepts that offers trading services for currencies, commodities, bonds, digital currencies, indices and stocks.

 Do we Recommend IC Markets Malaysia?

-We recommend IC Markets because they are licenced by ASIC which is a Tier-1 financial regulator as well as CySEC a Tier-2 financial regulator, and FSA which is a Tier-3 financial regulator.
-This means the broker is obligated to protect clients’ funds.
+IC Markets because they are licenced by ASIC which is a Tier-1 financial regulator as well as CySEC a Tier-2 financial regulator, and FSA which is a Tier-3 financial regulator.
+This makes the broker score moderate on risk, as the broker is obligated to protect clients’ funds based on the regulation.
+However, because they are not regulated in Malaysia, Malaysian traders may not be protected by the offshore regulations.

 IC Markets have moderate spreads and swap fees, offers commission-free trading on some account, and charges zero dormant account fees.
 They also process deposits relatively faster than some brokers.